 Cialdini speaks about privileged moments, points in time where we have someones attention, and that person is also primed to actually follow our reasoning along with our message.
 It goes on to analyse what makes these moments privileged, and how we can help manufacturing them.

-Being a funny and refreshing write, Cialdini fills his stories, jokes and anecdotes illustrating the point he’s about to make.
+Being a funny and refreshing writer, Cialdini fills his stories with jokes and anecdotes illustrating the point he’s about to make.
 He’s also liberally using whatever he’s explaining right now in convincing us that this particular thing actually works, which is kind of a meta-demonstration of the point he’s making.